Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/swiftsmash-saga/booksmack/index.md

 Because this game is all about LETTERS and GLYPHS, the graphics needed for all the material ... are just two simple images.
 Background + Box for action text.
 Nothing else.
 This is extremely minimal compared to all other games I've made, and a reason why this development felt effortless and quick.
 In fact, I am tempted to use this more often from now on---just use more text or the pretty font I've chosen for an interesting card, instead of drawing all these graphics and icons :p
 {{% /remark %}}

+### Simulation

+Here are the quick results from the _simulation_ of this game.
+(When I create an interactive example for a game, which you can access in the rules, I can easily flip a switch and have it simulate 100,000 games and give me some statistics.)

+* **Game Length** (average): 9--10 rounds
+* **Tie Probability** (average): once every 3 games.
+(This is the chance that both the lowercase and uppercase version of a letter is played.)

+The game length is perhaps a bit high, and the tie probability a bit low.
+But these are averages for all player counts, where there are obviously huge differences.
+(With more players, the tie probability shoots up, and games are much shorter.)

+Also, rounds are _extremely fast_, so games are _extremely fast_, which means I don't mind.
+When adding expansions, you certainly don't have to add them all at once, and you might even leave out random cards if you think the game takes too long.
+In that sense, this game is extremely flexible and resistant to any customization you might want to do.

 ## Conclusion

 Okay, so, there's this person inside of me---inside of every creative, I imagine---who wants every project to be a _masterpiece_.
 So when I looked at this game in its final form, I was like ...